-Quotes can be as different as the companies they’re for, so there are some things I need to know before I can send a proposal.
-As a starting point, send an email telling me about your business, where you want to take it, and how you’d like me to help.
-I’ll get you a figure as soon as I can.
+Quotes depend on the company.
+Rebranding a large multinational with a 50-year history is a different proposition to designing a logo for a new sole trader.
+That’s why there are some things I need to know before I can send a proposal.
+As a starting point, send me an email telling me about your business, where you want to take it, and how you’d like me to help.
+I’ll get you a figure or ballpark as soon as I can.

-The duration tends to vary from three weeks to three months, mostly dependent on the amount of work involved, but also due to the number of people we’ll convince on the strongest design direction.
+Projects tend to last from three weeks to three months, mostly dependent on the amount of work involved, but also due to the number of people we’ll convince on the strongest design direction.
 I can be more specific after you get in touch.

 What do you need from me?

 Design is a two-way process, and your input’s vital.
-We’ll talk about what you want to achieve, how it’ll be measured, as well as what direction the design will take, and I’ll make sure you get the most effective, enduring outcome possible.
+We’ll talk about what you want to achieve, how it can be measured, as well as what direction the design will take, and I’ll make sure you get the most effective, enduring outcome possible.

 What if we’re in different countries?